databricks/terraform-provider-databricks/docs/data-sources/group.md

 Data source exposes the following attributes:

 * `id` -  The id for the group object.
+* `external_id` - ID of the group in an external identity provider.
 * `members` - Set of [user](../resources/user.md) identifiers, that can be modified with [databricks_group_member](../resources/group_member.md) resource.
 * `groups` - Set of [group](../resources/group.md) identifiers, that can be modified with [databricks_group_member](../resources/group_member.md) resource.
 * `instance_profiles` - Set of [instance profile](../resources/instance_profile.md) ARNs, that can be modified by [databricks_group_instance_profile](../resources/group_instance_profile.md) resource.